OffBeatHow To Calculate Your Short-Term Vacation Rental Cash Flow

 Understanding cash flow

-When looking at any real estate investment opportunity, you need to look at the income and expenses to determine profitability and forecast performance.
-With these key elements, you will be able to understand the cash flow that a property will generate.
+When looking at any real estate investment opportunity, you must examine income and expenses to determine profitability and forecast performance.
+With these key elements, you will understand the cash flow a property will generate.

-Cash flow is the amount of profit you gain after collecting income, paying operating expenses, and putting aside some money for future repairs.
-For the buy-and-hold real estate investor, cash flow is the main lever for increasing passive income.
+Cash flow is the profit you gain after collecting income, paying operating expenses, and putting aside money for future repairs.
+Cash flow is the main lever for increasing passive income for the buy-and-hold real estate investor.

 The aim of investing in short-term rentals is to earn more money than you are spending each month.
-Proper strategies and systems convert cash flow into a dependable passive income stream for you.
-It is income that comes in weekly, monthly, quarterly, and annually without having to work at a typical nine-to-five job.
+Proper strategies and systems convert cash flow into a dependable passive income stream.
+Income comes in weekly, monthly, quarterly, and annually without working at a typical nine-to-five job.

 What else can positive cash flow do for you?